sqall01/alertR/sensorClientFIFO/README.md

 # AlertR Sensor Client FIFO

-This client is build for the integration of already developed scripts or other software into the AlertR infrastructure as a sensor.
+This client is build for the integration of already developed scripts or other software into the AlertR system as a sensor.
 For each sensor it creates a FIFO file on the file system and monitors it.
 Other scripts/programs can write into the FIFO file to change the state of the associated sensor.
-For example you can use a cronjob to write into the FIFO file at specific times to trigger a sensor event or the ISC DHCP server to write into the FIFO file each time a client in a specific subnet requests an IP address.
+For example, you can use a cronjob to write into the FIFO file at specific times to trigger a sensor event, or the ISC DHCP server can write into the FIFO file each time a client in a specific subnet requests an IP address, or a script can read the temperature of your thermostat periodically and can write it into the FIFO file.
+The possibilities to use this client to integrate other components into the AlertR system are endless.

 ## How to use it?